Folkestone from a teenage point of view

 Funnily enough, like most other teenagers I, at first, was desperate to move.
 I longed for change and a new dynamic.
 I was about 13.
 What makes me laugh now is I was so adamant on leaving that I didn’t take time to focus my surroundings.

 spending time with family

-So over the past year, I have been spending more time in Folkestone.
+So recently, I have been spending more time in Folkestone.
 Whether that is taking sunset walks across the Harbour Arm with my family, raiding new vintage shops with my friends or just spending too many cold days sitting on the beach surrounded by people I care about.
 I believe that over that past year, I have not only figured out that a cold beach is still better than no beach at all, but I have also discovered that a place is what you make of it.

 If this is the first you’ve ever heard of Folkestone you’re greatly missing out, whether it is the endless amounts of vintage shops or simply a place to escape busy urban jungles in the summer heat; Folkestone has copious amounts of attractions.

 We are incredibly infuriating!

 I understand completely, teenagers are incredibly infuriating.
 I mean, we get it a lot!
 Regardless of whether it’s the fact that for some reason we walk around with a speaker under our arm playing some awful music, or if we are simply running around town like headless chickens in a desperate bid to blow off steam, we’re irritating.
 This is very probably because in previous years there’s not been much for us to do, especially when we only have £3.67 rescued from under the sofa to our name.
 However, the recent growth in attractions like the trendy food places, we are managing to contain our prior antics!